 It’s been a while since I did a project with little Oleg!
-We decided to make some succulent pumpkins the other day and they were so easy to make.
-If you’ve been following along you’re probably familiar with my previous concrete pumpkins DIY.
+This DIY shows how we made a succulent pumpkin using tights and concrete.
+It was so easy to make!
+If you’ve been following along you’re probably familiar with my previous concrete pumpkins.
 This is very similar however we used different concrete mix that takes only hours to set which changes the DIY a little bit.
 I hope you love these as much as we did!

 Let’s get started!

 *may include affiliate links

 - small 2.5″ potted succulents ( if you’re looking for realistic looking faux succulents you can find some here – https://amzn.to/35qPRCH )

 - cling wrap